 Energy levels inside a molecule made up of three atoms

-Now try to picturise, what is going to happen if we add a third sodium atom to the mix?
-Well, according to the theory we learned just now. here three atomic orbitals will be overlapping forming single molecular orbital with three discrete energy levels.
+Now try to picture, what is going to happen if we add a third sodium atom to the mix?
+Well, according to the theory we learned just now.
+Here three atomic orbitals will be overlapping forming single molecular orbital with three discrete energy levels.
 Each molecular orbital here will inherit three energy levels.
-In general, the more we add atoms, more energy levels the molecular orbit going to have.
+In general, the more we add atoms, the more energy levels the molecular orbit going to have.
 Refer figure (3)

 Energy levels inside a solid made up of Avogadro number of atoms

 Eventually, if we have an entire solid, which is made of sodium with something like 1023 atoms packed together, Each molecular orbital of this solid will have now 1023 discrete energy levels.
-For better understanding purpose, Think about drawing 1s orbital of Sodium solid block, draw lower energy level and upper energy level and in between stack it with 1023 energy levels!
+For better understanding purposes, think about drawing 1s orbital of Sodium solid block, draw lower energy level and upper energy level and in between stack it with 1023 energy levels!
 Refer figure(4).
-The gaps between them will be extremely small such that, no longer we can notice individual energy levels.
+The gaps between them will be tiny such that, no longer we can notice individual energy levels.
 As a result, It is convenient to think of it as continuous energy or energy continuum.
-When we think in this way, we can call them as energy band instead of molecular orbit. figure (4).
+When we think in this way, we can call them an energy band instead of a molecular orbit.
+Figure (4).